 The powerful processor and high RAM will also be a big boost in running the program and when you’re doing 3D modeling.
 This laptop also comes with a GeForce GTX 1650 graphics card, providing you with more power to be able to do more taxing tasks.

 Add in a 15.6-inch full HD display and a battery life that can last up to 11 hours, and you’re getting a powerful machine that can last for a day’s worth of work at an affordable price.
 It’s the best laptop for Revit available, especially if you’re on a budget.

 Recommended Configuration for Acer Nitro 5

 CPU: AMD Ryzen 5 4600H | Graphics: Nvidia GeForce GTX 1650 | RAM: 16 GB DDR4 RAM | Screen: 15.6” IPS Display (1920 x 1080) pixels | Storage: 512GB PCIe SSD (boot) + 1TB HDD | Operating System: Windows 10 Home | Battery Life: 11 hours | Weight: 5.29 lbs

 Dell XPS 13 – Stylish And Sturdy With Powerful CPU

-One of the stylish and sleekest looking laptops on this list is the Dell XPS 13.
+One of the most stylish and sleekest-looking laptops on this list is the Dell XPS 13.
 It features a minimalist design that actually makes the device look more high-end and elegant.